JulienFontaine29/prompt-gauntlet/README.md

 1. Pick a Track:

     - Choose one of the tasks in tasks/:
-    - tasks/clinical/task.txt → explain lab results
+    - tasks/clinical/task.txt → GLP-1 side effects
     - tasks/customer_service/task.txt → handle refund request
     - tasks/coaching/task.txt → GLP-1 coaching plan
     - Each has a matching context in contexts/.